Alto Palena–Encuentro River dispute: Beginning of the dispute

 In the map drawn in 1901 by the Argentinian engineer Gunnar Lange during the 1902 arbitration award, he mistook the El Salto River for the Encuentro River (named in the 1902 award), placing the origin of the latter at the Cerro de la Virgen, which Lange had named in his map.
 However, this river actually originates from the Picacho de la Virgen, which was named after the homonymous hill at a later date, a key factor in the dispute.
 Gunner's work was used in the arbitration map.
+The Picacho de la Virgen (still unnamed at the time) was identified by the British demarcator Bertram Dickson as the source of the Encuentro River in 1903, describing it as located farther east than the boundary marker (hito) 17 placed during the demarcation.